Areas of Interest

 Recent Conference Presentations

-Invited to attend the Princeton-Weimar International Media Studies Summer School.
-Presented “Media-intensive Detection in Libra (1988) and Zero Dark Thirty (2012).”
+Invited to attend and present at the Princeton-Weimar Media Studies International Summer School, where Dan presented “Media-intensive Detection in Libra (1988) and Zero Dark Thirty (2012).”
 Princeton University, June 2016.

-“The Epiphenomenal Narrator: Dross and Technical Embodiment in Tom McCarthy’s Remainder,” English Department Graduate Research Symposium.
-University of Notre Dame, March 2015.
+“The Epi-phenomenal Narrator: Dross and Technical Embodiment in Tom McCarthy’s Remainder,” The Louisville Conference on Literature and Culture Since 1900.
+University of Louisville, March 2015.

 “The Plantation as a Cinematic Apparatus: 'Mandingo' and the Contest of Racialized Psychological Historiographies.”
 Graduate Scholar’s Week, Western Washington University, April 2012.